YarinOz/CPU-Arch-Lab/FinalProject/README.md

 - add support for keys and find what is their purpose

 ## notes to keep:
-1. in order to init the memory manually use tb_CPU.
+1. in order to init the memory manually use tb_FILE.
+2. ISA is ready, left to connect HW accelerators

 ! ask HANAN: explain IO and how many